How to use WhatsApp Pay for sending and receiving money

 - WhatsApp will try to find and link your bank account associated with your mobile number.
 You might be asked to verify your phone number via SMS — a common ritual among UPI apps when setting up the account for the first time.

-- If the linking process went smooth, you should now have everything in place to start sending and receiving money through WhatsApp Pay.
+- If the linking process went smoothly, you should now have everything in place to start sending and receiving money through WhatsApp Pay.

 The WhatsApp Pay Experience

-With more than a dozen UPI apps floating around in India, it won’t be easy for WhatsApp to convince people to switch over to its own flavor of UPI overnight — irrespective of the merits it might hold in the way of ease of use and simplicity.
-The 30% volume cap and phased rollout certainly don’t help either.
-But there’s no doubt that WhatsApp Pay holds the potential to become one of India’s leading payment platforms.
+With more than a dozen UPI apps floating around in India, it won’t be easy for WhatsApp to convince people to switch over to its own flavor of UPI overnight, irrespective of the merits it might hold in the way of ease of use and simplicity.
 It also paves the way for e-commerce opportunities that Facebook has been eyeing for years, as well as a viable way to monetize the instant messaging platform.

 WhatsApp has the natural advantage of being a household name in India.
 Unlike other UPI apps, it won’t have to go on a hunt for new users, nor will it have to beg people to install yet another UPI app on their phone.
 The app is already present on more than 400 million devices, so the company’s task is reduced to figuring out how to nudge those users to get in the habit of using WhatsApp Pay.